 |Summer Year 1||

 Kickoff week at start of semester with 2-3 classes over 2-3 days.
-Remaining classes held every 1-2 weeks, typically 2 hour sessions held via video conference.
-Once COVID is controlled, option to attend class in-person may resume.
-Class time established by Instructor and Students prior to first class.
+Remaining classes held every 1-2 weeks, typically 2-hour sessions, conducted via video conference.
+Once COVID restrictions allow, the option to attend class in-person will resume.
+Regular class meeting times are established by instructor and students prior to first class.

 |Fall Year 1||